wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 Lots of issues have cropped up with Autoparallel-Fortran, all related to wrong handling of parameters in stencils.
 I guess I should run a constant folding step first before running that compiler.

+The inliner is still buggy too:

+      * parameters are renamed when they shouldn't. => OK, they should anyway.
+      * parameters are turned into arguments when they shouldn't. => Maybe OK
+      * parameters are removed when they shouldn't. => OK, this was the subroutine extractor, not the inliner.

-The inliner is still buggy too: parameters are removed when they shouldn't, and parameters in stencils lead to a bug because
+Parameters in stencils lead to a bug because

       [sort keys %{ $state->{'StreamVars'}{$var}{'Set'} }]